Fall 2017 Hours - September 6, 2017 - December 22, 2017

-Submit a copy of your official final high school transcript, diploma, or GED.
-Submit official college transcript(s) if you plan to transfer credit to RCC.
-Diplomas and transcripts for schools outside of the United States must be evaluated by a recognized credential evaluation agency to determine US equivalency.
+Submit official college transcript(s) if you plan to transfer credits to RCC.
+Transcripts for schools outside of the United States must be evaluated by a recognized credential evaluation agency to determine US equivalency.

 Financial Assistance is available to help you finance your education.
 Complete a FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
 When completing the FAFSA online, be sure to list Roxbury Community College in the “schools information section.”
 Our code is 011930.
 Once we have received your FAFSA, you will be notified of any additional requirements.

 All students must take the Academic Skills Assessment which measures your Reading, Writing, Math, and Science skills.
-Students with prior college credits or SAT scores may be eligible for a partial or full waiver of the assessment.
-For more information regarding the Assessment, or time and dates it is given, visit the Assessment.
+Students with prior college credits to transfer may be eligible for a partial or full waiver of the assessment.
+For more information regarding the Assessment test, or the times and dates it is given, please visit the College Assessment webpage.

-No appointment is necessary to register for classes.
-Drop by the Advising Center in the Academic Building to meet with an academic advisor to develop an Academic Plan before registering for courses to ensure your experience at RCC is as successful as possible.
+Set up an appointment with the Advising Center in the Academic Building (Room 219, Building 3) to meet with an academic advisor to develop an Academic Plan before registering for courses to ensure your experience at RCC is as successful as possible.
+You can set up an appointment with an Academic Advisor online here.
 An up-to-date list of available classes can be found on the Credit Course Schedule.